RandomFractals/vscode-marketplace-ext-stats/README.md

 $ cd tools
 $ node vscode-marketplace-stats <extensionName>
 ```
+where `extensionName` is the Unique Identifier from [VSCode Marketplace Store](https://marketplace.visualstudio.com/vscode), i.e. `itemName` param from vscode marketplace url :)

+## Example

-For example, to see install and download stats for GitLens, run:
+To see Installs and Downloads stats for GitLens, run:

 ```bash
 tools>node vscode-marketplace-stats eamodio.gitlens